maxisawesome/maxisawesome.github.io/cohere_for_ai.md

 <!-- ### you do not need to have all the ideas -->

 ### don’t be so hard on yourself
 I've been told this for years.
 Fight the feeling that people giving you this advice are missing part of the context, are too easy, or don't have what it takes.
-You can try really hard at the same time as .
+You can try really hard and have it not hurt so much.
 This was the most important lesson I learned cohere.